 The supplemental programme has had many names over the years that have become somewhat confusing.
-We're calling it supplemental to show that it is part of the Autscape programme (not participants' informal activities) and it supplements, or adds to, the Main Programme.
-These are the activities that are outside of the main lectures and workshops and organised by the Autscape team.
+We're calling it supplemental to show that it is part of the Autscape programme and it supplements, or adds to, the Main Programme.
+These activities are organised by Autscape and fall outside of the main lectures and workshops.